-With the improvement of vehicle lightweight and collision safety, the application of high strength steel plate in the automobile industry is increasing gradually.
+With the advancements in vehicle lightweighting and collision safety, the use of high-strength steel plates in the automotive industry is gradually increasing.

-At present, high strength plate bending parts are mainly applied to structural parts in automobile chassis.
+Currently, high-strength plate bending parts are mainly utilized in structural components of automobile chassis.

 Sheet metal bending can be done in two ways:

 This bending technique demands that the bending die and sheet material be fully adhered to each other and match the sheet metal parts precisely.